gilnam74/vex-sneppet/VEX-for-artists.md

 ```

 #### Repetitive patterns
 With fraction() we can create repetitive patterns.
 If we use a fraction as input for other functions we can modify patterns shape.
+Below we make a cycle from power and noise.

 Power of fraction:

 ```c
 // Function y = fraction(x)*fraction(x)